-We then take a deep dive into some popular supplements, inc. beta-alanine, creatine, fat burners, and CBD with world-leading experts.
+We then take a deep dive into some popular supplements, inc. beta-alanine, creatine, fat burners, caffeine, and CBD with world-leading experts.

 About the course speakers